-Place Checkup – a solution you can already use.
+Place Checkup – a solution any business can use.

 Place Checkup is a free platform, developed by Infraspeak and supported by the #Tech4COVID19 movement, whose goal is to help managers of establishments open to the public to manage and highlight how they are performing the necessary cleaning and security procedures to mitigate the contamination of COVID-19, to convey trust to their customers in the usage of their space.